openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and displays a QR Code.

-1. The user scans the QR Code (`Scan_QR_Code`) using the wallet app.
-Sample QR Code as below.
+1. The End-User scans the QR Code (`Scan_QR_Code`) using the wallet app.
+The QR Code contains the name and the ephemeral public key of the Verifier.
+A non-normative example is shown below.

 ```
 OPENID4VP://connect?name=STADONENTRY&key=8520f0098930a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a
 ```
-2. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE [secret key](#encryption).
+2. The Wallet generates its epheremal key pair and combines it with the Verifer's ephemeral key to create a DHE [secret key](#encryption).
-3. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
+3. The Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
-4. Verifier calculates DHE secret key based on its key pair and the wallet's public key.
+4. The Verifier calculates the DHE secret key based on its key pair and the wallet's public key.

+The URL in the QR Code starts with the custom scheme `OPENID4VP` and the path is set to `connect`.
+The URL contains the following URI query parameters:

+* `name`: REQUIRED.
+A String containing the name of the verifier.
-The URL starts with the custom scheme `OPENID4VP`.
-The key contains the verifier's ephemeral X25519 key in hex encoding (as defined in Section 5 of [@!RFC4648]).
+* `key`: REQUIRED.
+A String containing the Verifier's ephemeral public key in hex encoding (as defined in Section 5 of [@!RFC4648]).

-Custom URL scheme is used here so the connection setup request reaches a Wallet of a user's choice thats capable of handling the request.
+A Custom URL scheme is used to enable activation of a Wallet of the End-User's choice thats capable of handling the request even if the QR Code is scanned with a camera app.

 # OpenID4VP Request over BLE {#identify-request}